 FranklinCovey Benelux believes the proper security of Personal Data is very important.
-FranklinCovey Benelux has therefore taken appropriate technical and organisational measures to secure your Personal Data against loss or any form of unlawful processing.
+FranklinCovey Benelux has therefore taken appropriate technical and organizational measures to secure your Personal Data against loss or any form of unlawful processing.
 For instance, FranklinCovey Benelux always uses a secure (SSL) connection during the registration process and the sending of contact forms.

 Access to and amendment of Personal Data

 If you want to know what Personal Data FranklinCovey Benelux collects and uses in relation to you, you can ask FranklinCovey Benelux to send you an overview of these data.
 In that case, FranklinCovey Benelux will however ask that you send a copy of your identification card.
-You can submit a request to access data to the FranklinCovey Benelux Client Service Coordinator.
+You can submit a request to access data to the FranklinCovey Benelux Client Engagement Coordinator.
 FranklinCovey Benelux will respond in writing to your request via the email address specified within four (4) weeks.
-If, based on the overview, you want to have Personal Data corrected, supplemented, deleted and/or blocked, you can submit a new request for this.
+If, based on the overview, you want to have Personal Data corrected, supplemented, deleted, and/or blocked, you can submit a new request for this.
 FranklinCovey Benelux will also respond to this request within four (4) weeks.

 FranklinCovey Benelux and third-party websites